 Professional Memberships: American Psychological Association (APA)- Division 17 (Society of Counseling Psychology), Division 45 (Society for the Psychological Study of Culture, Ethnicity and Race), and Division 51 (Society for the Psychological Study of Men & Masculinity)/Christian Association for Psychological Studies (CAPS)/Association for University and College Counseling Center Directors (AUCCCD)

-Valencia Wiggins, M. A., L.P.C., is a licensed professional counselor.
-Valencia earned her B. A. in Psychology from Wheaton College, and her M. A. in Clinical Psychology from Wheaton College Graduate School.
-Valencia is nearing completion of her Ph.D. in Clinical Psychology from Walden University.
-Prior to coming to WCCC, Valencia worked as a counselor for Moody Bible Institute Counseling Services and taught undergraduate psychology and grief counseling courses.
-At the Counseling Center, Valencia specializes in working with eating disorders, sexual abuse, trauma, depression, family, and women's issues in addition to working with individuals, couples and groups.
+Valencia Wiggins, Ph.D., L.P.C., is a clinical psychologist, and licensed professional counselor.
+Valencia earned her B. A. in Psychology from Wheaton College, M. A. in Clinical Psychology from Wheaton College Graduate School, and Ph.D. in Clinical Psychology from Walden University.
+Prior to coming to WCCC, Valencia worked as a counselor for Moody Bible Institute Counseling Services, and adjunct instructor for Moody Bible Institute.
+At the Counseling Center, Valencia specializes in working with sexual abuse, trauma, eating disorders, depression, family, and women's issues in addition to working with individuals, couples and groups.

 Matthew Hyder, M.A., L.C.P.C., C.A.D.C., is a licensed clinical professional counselor and a certified alcohol and drug counselor.
 Matthew changed careers after graduating from Michigan State University with a BS in Mechanical Engineering and attended the Master's program in Clinical Psychology at Wheaton College Graduate School.
 Prior to coming to WCCC, Matthew worked for four years in the city of Chicago as a Child Welfare Therapist counseling foster children, and as a Treatment Counselor for substance abuse clients.
 Matthew has also worked in different inpatient psychiatric hospitals and at a group private practice in Wheaton.
 At WCCC, Matthew focuses on anxiety and mood disorders, addictions, couples, OCD, and family of origin issues.